 Which is better, all-in-one or custom loop?

 A custom-loop system is undoubtedly fiddlier and more time-consuming than an all-in-one.
 But for many users, the differences in performance are worthwhile.
 If you’re using multiple overclocked graphics cards, then a custom loop is almost a necessity – but even in more modest systems, the benefits can be tangible.
-By opting for one of a custom-loop systems made by experts, you’ll ensure that your machine has been rigorously tested and achieves the temperatures you’re looking for.
+By opting for one of the custom-loop systems made by experts, you’ll ensure that your machine has been rigorously tested and achieves the temperatures you’re looking for.